quoll/tree/README.md

 ## License

-Copyright © 2013 Paul Gearon
+Copyright © 2013 Paula Gearon

 Distributed under the Eclipse Public License, the same as Clojure.